 CITY OF ELLIOT LAKE

 For the past decade, the Pele team has maintained an excellent working relationship with the City of Elliot Lake, its Mayor and elected council.
-We have received strong backing from council including letters of support, the grant of a long term lease for our Eco Ridge project, and a recent council resolution supporting our monazite processing initiative.
+We have received strong backing from council including letters of support, the grant of a long-term lease for our formerly-held Eco Ridge project, and a council resolution supporting our former monazite processing initiative.

 We consider ourselves a part of the community, participating and providing support for many events including the Elliot Lake & District Chamber of Commerce annual trade show and Golf Tournament, ELNOS Sustainable Development Regional Roundtable, Elliot Lake Santa Claus Parade, Elliot Lake Food Bank, Elliot Lake Bobcats, and Elliot Lake Entertainment Series.
-We maintain an office and warehouse in Elliot Lake and have often employed local residents on our projects at Eco Ridge.
+We have often employed local residents on our projects in Elliot Lake.

 We are proud of our corporate record of early and transparent engagement with the indigenous communities in whose traditional territories our projects are located.

-We have enjoyed a meaningful, respectful, and long-term relationship with Serpent River First Nation (SRFN), whose traditional lands encompass the Eco Ridge property.
-Over our many years in the region, we have maintained clear and regular communication with the Chief and council and have provided presentations on our project to the community.
-In 2015, we entered into a Letter of Intent with SRFN regarding the development of our monazite processing project.
+We have enjoyed a meaningful, respectful, and long-term relationship with Serpent River First Nation (SRFN), whose traditional lands encompass our formerly-held Eco Ridge property.
+Over our many years in the region, we have maintained clear and regular communication with the Chief and council and have provided presentations on our activities to the community.

 We have appreciated the opportunity to meet with community members, including elders and youth.
 We have actively participated in community programs such as SRFN Heritage Week, SRFN Annual Education Awards Celebration, SRFN annual pow-wow, SRFN Economic Development Golf Tournament, Little Serpents Hockey Team, and People Achieving Life Skills (PALS).